|

 If you are still interested in seeing the Annual Pony Swim, there

-is also a special charter to get
+is a special tour to get

 a much closer view of the